vimeo/player.js/README.md

 <script src="https://player.vimeo.com/api/player.js"></script>
 ```

-**Warning:** when used with RequireJS it's required to load the script dynamically via the RequireJS load system.
+**Warning:** when used with RequireJS it is required to load the script dynamically via the RequireJS load system.
 https://requirejs.org/docs/api.html#jsfiles

 ## Getting Started

-In order to control the Vimeo player, you need a player to control.
+In order to control the Vimeo Player, you need a player to control.
 There are a
 few ways to get a player:

 ### Pre-existing player